BMW in motorsport: Formula E

-BMW will join Formula E as an official manufacturer for season 5.
-The German performance car giant has confirmed that it will build a brand new powertrain to be used by the Andretti team in the 2018/19 season.
-The team's drivers for the season will be António Félix da Costa and Alexander Sims.
+BMW joined Formula E as an official manufacturer from season 5.
+The German performance car giant has built a brand new powertrain to be used by the Andretti team in the 2018/19 season.
+The team's drivers for the season were António Félix da Costa and Alexander Sims.

+After securing 7 victories in Formula E, BMW left the sport as a team after the 2020–21 season.
+BMW continued to supply their powertrain to Andretti for another season before Formula E Gen3 emerged.

+A BMW i8 was used as the safety car of Formula E for the first seven seasons.

 DTM (Deutsche Tourenwagen Masters)

-2012–
+2012

 BMW returned to the DTM for the 2012 season with the M3 DTM, which is based (visually at least) on the contemporary BMW E92 M3 Coupe.
 Three teams lined up on the grid for BMW as follows:

 Canadian driver Bruno Spengler recorded the first DTM win for BMW in 20 years at the second race of the 2012 season, held at the Lausitzring circuit in Germany.
 Spengler then went on to claim the 2012 drivers championship.
 BMW claimed the 2012 manufacturers championship with 346 points, 11 points ahead of Audi and 17 points ahead of Mercedes-Benz.
 BMW Team Schnitzer earned the 2012 teams championship title.
 All three of these titled were clinched by BMW at the last race of the season at Hockenheim.